Curry Awards: History

 Chapman asked his correspondents which restaurants could qualify into a TOP 30 category (which became TOP 100 in 1995), and which could be best regionally and best in UK.
 The results were duly published in the 1991 Guide and to launch it Chapman decided to hold an Awards Ceremony for the winners.
 Unlike today, it was a time when there were few such ceremonies.
-Chapman modelled it on the Academy Award, by commencing with a formal presention of a certificate to each winner in turn before a group of their peers and media, and following with a luncheon to emphasise the event's social side.
+Chapman modelled it on the Academy Award, by commencing with a formal presentation of a certificate to each winner in turn before a group of their peers and media, and following with a luncheon to emphasise the event's social side.
 On that first ceremony, there were eight winners, including Chutney Mary Indian restaurant London, SW10 as Best in UK, where the event was held.

 Media and public response to this was enormous.
 So by the time the next GCG was due for publication, the TOP 30 was increased to the new TOP 100 category, and from that no less than 18 ‘Best in Category were to be awarded.

-It was clear a bigger venue was needed, and one which was divorced from winning restaurants.
-Chapman had been to an Asian wedding at a Heathrow Hotel where the catering was by Madhu’s.
+A bigger venue was needed, away from the winning restaurants.
+Chapman had been to an Asian wedding at a Heathrow Hotel where the catering was by Madhu's.
 Chapman suggested they did his catering and the Park Lane Hotel was chosen with a seating capacity of 330 seats.
-It was the first time Madhu’s had catered for any event other than Asian weddings.
+It was the first time Madhu's had catered for any event other than Asian weddings.
 Chapman organised the entire event.
 Of the 300 seats, 80 were taken by media.